ApeSwapFinance/apeswap-contracts/RELEASING.md

 > Visit the documentation for [details about release schedule].

-Start on an up-to-date `master` branch.
+Start on an up-to-date `main` branch.

 Create the release branch with `npm run release start minor`.